curam-spm-devops/wh-support-docs/README.md

 ## Deployment

-The content is automatically managed and deployed on the `gh-pages` branch by the deploy GitHub Actions *Deploy* workflow.
+The content is managed and deployed on the `gh-pages` branch by the GitHub Actions *Deploy* workflow.
-The deployed site is viewable at [https://curam-spm-devops.github.io/wh-support-docs/](https://curam-spm-devops.github.io/wh-support-docs/).